 Our Mission Statement: To increase the number of students matriculating from schools with lower college attendance rates; particularly those students who are low income, underserved and first generation.

-WyCAC is meant to alleviate the stress that comes along with applying for college, both for the student and the parent, as well as foster a college-going culture in the community as a whole.
+WyCAA is meant to alleviate the stress that comes along with applying for college, both for the student and the parent, as well as foster a college-going culture in the community as a whole.
 Choosing schools, deciding on majors, meeting application deadlines, filling out the FAFSA and generally preparing for the next chapter in their lives are all daunting tasks, particularly to those students whose parents are unfamiliar with the process.
-The Corps is here to help, create awareness, increase access and ensure that each student is given the opportunity to reach their full potential.
+The WyCAA is here to help, create awareness, increase access and ensure that each student is given the opportunity to reach their full potential.

 Lead.
 Inspire.
 Challenge.
 Motivate.